sagemath/sagewiki_to_gh-2022-10-10/prep/2012/sessions.md

         * Sage table, possibly with WW and/or MAA
       * Video links from UTMOST Sage Days conference
         * [[education3#Schedule|Most video and slides and worksheets are here]]
-          * Including ones from Dan, Karl-Dieter, Dan's little brother Ryan, and former PREP participant John Travis
+          * Including ones from Dan, Karl-Dieter, Ryan Grout, and former PREP participant John Travis
           * Dan Drake's [[http://tinyurl.com/3zwnfhz|SageTeX video]] is awesome
         * [[days31#Schedule|The WeBWorK videos here (Wednesday) may be helpful]]
       * Servers for fall use